Image via CrunchBase

 Overnight sensations don’t happen overnight.
 While Ardian seemed to come out of nowhere in 2009 and exited large in 2010, the truth is that the company had been hard at work for almost 10 years.
 Ardian achieved more than 10X return on $66M invested – at least $732M of value created, before milestones.
 While the end of the story is still unwritten, Ardian’s first few chapters form a great case study for medical device entrepreneurs and investors.

-Posted in Lean Startup, management, market, medical device, product, venture capital
+Posted in Lean Medical Device Startup, management, market, Medical Device Venture Capital, product

-Tagged Ardian, Business, Lean Startup, Medical device, Medtronic, Proof of concept, startup, Startup company, Venture capital
+Tagged Ardian, Business, Lean Medical Device Startup, Medical device, Medtronic, Proof of concept, startup, Startup company, Venture capital

 Image via Wikipedia